Canadian Extreme Wrestling Party

 The Canadian Extreme Wrestling Party (CEWP) was a frivolous political party in Canada that was not registered as an official party by Elections Canada, the government agency that conducts the Canadian elections.

 The party held its leadership convention in Conception Bay South, Newfoundland.
 This was the first leadership convention to be held in Newfoundland for any federal party in the history of confederation.

 History

+The CEWP was founded on the back of the wrestler Jesse Ventura's 1998 victory in the Minnesota Gubernatorial race.

 In the fall of 1999, a young professional wrestler named Quentin Barboni beat out 11 other wrestlers, including Mike "Bulldozer" Dror and Norman Tharx, in a Battle Royale to become the first leader of the Canadian Extreme Wrestling Party.

 The organization formed a National Executive and a Canadian Extreme Wrestling Woman's Auxiliary.
 "Miss Marilyn" was the Woman's Auxiliary's Secretary.

 Party officials held news conferences with reporters and conducted interviews with the media.
 The party issued over thirty pages of policy statements to the media.
 The policy of the party was decidedly left wing.
 Policy included: the issue of overfishing in Canadian waters, regional development, Canada withdrawing from the North Atlantic Treaty Organization (NATO) and becoming neutral, and a "Guaranteed Annual Income" for all Canadians.

+According to author Vance Nevada, the party's policy was shaped by the existing policies of the Green Party, edited by future Green Party leadership contender Jason Crummey.